 - The baby may be thrilled to discover new things as he has good control over his hands and fingers, so he can drop the things down for you to pick up.
 Dropping and throwing things can be a game for them as they enjoy doing that a lot.

 Note: If your baby doesn’t do any of the above-mentioned activities, please don’t panic.
-Have Patience Moms..!
-And also, you need to be cautious as safety is a big issue at this stage.
+Have Patience Moms!
+Also, you need to be cautious as safety is a big issue at this stage.
 Try to be right behind them in case they start to wobble as your baby is now entering the land of bumps and falls.
 Keep the objects out of the reach of babies that might cause a choking hazard.
+Feed a balanced and healthy diet by following our 8 month baby food chart and ensure your baby eats nutritious and homemade food.

 Now, let us know important tips on how to feed a baby which are discussed below.